-- Click on the "Activities" tab under the course title and select "Assignments" in the drop-down menu. - Select the appropriate dropbox (e.g. "Identifying ideas") to upload your file. - Please submit files readable by MS Word (e.g. .docx, .doc, .odf, .rtf) or, only if necessary, PDF (.pdf) files (they're harder to comment on).
+- Click on the "Activities" tab under the course title and select "Assignments" in the drop-down menu. - Select the appropriate dropbox (e.g. "Identifying ideas") to upload your file. - Please submit files readable by MS Word (e.g. .docx, .doc, .odf, .rtf); Google Docs can export to these formats.
+If you submit PDF (.pdf) files I will accept them but I will resent you (they're harder to archive and comment on).
 I reserve the right to reject work submitted in other formats for senseless, authoritarian reasons.